gedbac/di4js/README.md

 Defines constructor's parameter.
 Parameter *name* is optional and has to be a string or integer.
 It can represent parameter's name or index.

-Parameter's name can be not set.
+Parameter can be defined without name.
+Index will be assigned automatically.

     di
       .register('car')